neohelden/neo-node/README.md

 > Neo SDK for Node.js with some additional libraries to support the development of Neo Sentinels (NSX).

 ## Terminology
-- **Neotask**: A Neotask is a job / task processed or created by so called Sentinels.
+- **Task**: A task (or Sentinel Task) is a job processed or created by so called Sentinels.
-- **Sentinel**: Fancy name for a worker consuming / producing Neotasks.
+- **Sentinel**: Fancy name for a worker consuming / producing tasks.
 They are usually not that evil.
 - **Particle**: All tasks / messages / responses flowing through the Neo internals are generalized as „particles“.
 Particles can be the payload for tasks, the response to the Neo client or just some metadata.
 Particles have to be objects.

 ## Installation